ICUK-Net/icuk-broadband-checker-php/README.md

 ### api.php

 This file will allow the user to make requests to the broadband availability api.
-You should in this format but with your own credentials and you can and should use your own method of authentication beforehand to prevent unauthorised api access to the endpoint.
+You should in this format but substitute the credentials with your own and you can and should use your own method of authentication beforehand to prevent unauthorised access to the endpoint.

 ```php
 <?php